docknetwork/api-docs/source/index.html.md

 * To verify if the new DID has been registered, go to **Verify DID Registered** and click **Send**.

 <aside class="notice">
-Creating a DID submits a transaction to the blockchain, this could take sometime to process but typically resolves in about five seconds.
-Please check the job status properly to see if it's finalized or not.
+Creating a DID submits a transaction to the blockchain, this could take some time to process.
+Please hit the `/jobs` endpoint to check the status of the job to see if it's finalized or not.
 </aside>

 > <span class="highlight"><span class="na">GET</span> {{BaseUrl}}/dids/{{did}}</span>